A Guide To Visiting The Statue Of Liberty: 25 Best Tips

 Opening times

-Liberty Island and Ellis Island are open every day except on Thanksgiving (the fourth Thursday in November) and Christmas day.
+The Statue of Liberty is closed on Thanksgiving (the fourth Thursday in November) and Christmas day on 25 December.

 Accessibility of the Statue of Liberty

-Even people with limited mobility can visit the Statue of Liberty.
+People with limited mobility can certainly visit the Statue of Liberty.
 Wheelchairs are available free of charge on Liberty Island, and there are elevators going up to the Pedestal.
 There is no elevator to get to the Crown.
-Service animals can access all areas of the park except the Crown.

 Security checks

 Prohibited items include weapons, scissors, knives, large bags and backpacks, packages and parcels.
-You can’t wear anything that hides your identity.
+You also can’t wear anything that hides your identity.

-For access to the Crown, you will also need to show a document – usually your driving license or passport will do.
+You may also need to show a document – usually your driving license or passport will do.
 One document per person is needed – so if you booked a bunch of tickets, each person in the group will have to show proof of identity.

 Lockers